 - Plan agendas and itineraries and even rank and number them

-For example, those who prefer making a neat and organized list while studying and extracting key points from material for these lists are typically logical learners.
+For example, those who prefer making neat and organized lists while studying and extracting key points from the material are typically logical learners.

-You are a logical learner if: You can learn something only when you understand the bigger picture, along with the logic, reasoning and systems behind that concept.
+You are a logical learner if: You can learn something only when you understand the bigger picture, along with the logic, reasoning, and systems behind the concepts.

-- Bounce ideas off of others and to work through issues in a group
+- Bounce ideas off of others and work through issues in a group

 - Are often trusted by others for their advice

-For example, in school when teachers assign group projects, it is often a way to appeal to social learners.
+For example, when teachers assign group projects, it is often a way to appeal to social learners.

 You are a social learner if: You prefer to work with other people and find you learn best in groups.

 Solitary learners are individuals who prefer to learn on their own.
 They are self-motivated and highly independent.
 They favor a quiet environment both in their personal and academic lives.

 - Struggle in large crowds and noisy rooms